IgniteUI/igniteui-documentation/topics/02_Controls/igEditors/01_igDateEditor/00_igDateEditor_Overview.md

 The %%ProductName%%™ date editor, or `igDateEditor`, is a control that renders an input field, which allows users to edit date formatted data.
 The `igDateEditor` control supports localization and different regional options.

 The `igDateEditor` control exposes a rich client-side API, which can be configured to work with any server technology.
-While the %%ProductName%%™ controls are server-agnostic, the control does feature wrappers specific for the Microsoft® ASP.NET MVC Framework to configure the control with the .NET™ language of your choice.
+While the %%ProductName%%™ controls are server-agnostic, the control is included as part of the %%ProductNameMVC%% specific for the Microsoft® ASP.NET MVC Framework and can be configured with the .NET™ language of your choice.

 The `igDateEditor` control may be extensively styled giving you an opportunity to provide a completely different look and feel for the control as opposed to the default style.
 Styling options include using your own styles as well as styles from jQuery UI’s ThemeRoller.